2023 Tesla Model X

 The Model X's advanced driver aids also didn't prove as robust as those in other Teslas we've tested.
 The adaptive cruise control was prone to false positive collision warnings, and lane centering seemed to favor the driver-side line instead of the center.
 The real-time digital map of all the cars and motorcycles around you is pretty neat to see, and we like that you can pull up the rearview camera anytime you want.

-One of the greatest innovations from Tesla, however, is constant over-the-air updates that can add new features and system optimizations.
+One of Tesla's greatest innovations are the over-the-air updates that can add new features and system optimizations.
 Also, the big center screen is the largest in the industry, with crisp graphics and a stunning Google-based nav system.
 Our only gripe is that it can leave you temporarily mapless in spotty service areas.

 The Model X's advanced driver aids also didn't prove as robust as those in other Teslas we've tested.
 The adaptive cruise control was prone to false positive collision warnings, and lane centering seemed to favor the driver-side line instead of the center.
 The real-time digital map of all the cars and motorcycles around you is pretty neat to see, and we like that you can pull up the rearview camera anytime you want.

-One of the greatest innovations from Tesla, however, is constant over-the-air updates that can add new features and system optimizations.
+One of Tesla's greatest innovations are the over-the-air updates that can add new features and system optimizations.
 Also, the big center screen is the largest in the industry, with crisp graphics and a stunning Google-based nav system.
 Our only gripe is that it can leave you temporarily mapless in spotty service areas.

 Storage